Omega207/Omega207/README.md

 - 👾 I’m currently learning C++, JavaScript, and Python.
 I'm learning Blender for 3D modeling.
 - 🖱 I’m looking to work on old projects that aren't maintained anymore, as well as creating/rereleasing some Sonic (fan)games.
 - 🔥 Looking forward to getting along with everybody here!
-- ‼ NOTE: I do not currently own any social media accounts, like Discord.
+- PLEASE NOTE: I do not currently own any social media accounts, like Discord.
 Do not directly ask me to join because I cannot.
 - 🕹 I enjoy Nintendo and SEGA consoles and video games.
 <!---
 Omega207/Omega207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.